If your child is going to be absent please select an option from the following to let us know:

 Safety Reflector Vests for cyclists and pedestrians supplied by Selwyn Primary Schools Safety Vest Programme are available for children cycling, scootering or walking to school.
 Please see the school office if your child requires a vest.

 Books can be ordered through the school term.
 Pamphlets will be sent home.
 If you wish to purchase books you need to register and order through the Scholastic website here.
+Please note that the payment must be done online, we cannot accept payments at the school office.

 There is to be no dogs or skateboarding on school grounds.
 This includes the carpark area.
 School may have dogs on site for special circumstances.